Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 If you see any of 1 through 4 where you work then read on.

-## How to find a job that's not a code factory
+## How to find a job outside a code factory
-Top-down is not the only way corporate software development works so greener pastures are possible.
+Code factories are very inefficient so plenty of successful companies have teams doing better.
 For example:

 | Company     |  &nbsp; &nbsp; &nbsp; &nbsp; Bottom up example |
 | --- | --- |